Fadia Dakka, Kirsten Forkert, Ed McKeon, Jill Robinson and Ian Sergeant

 We felt it important to situate these questions within the wider context of post-politics and disinformation.
 Democratic institutions and civil society organisations have never been genuinely inclusive, but they have been further undermined and in some cases dismantled by neoliberalism.
 As Wendy Brown has noted in The Ruins of Neoliberalism (2019), right-wing populist politicians now exploit distrust and nihilism towards the very concepts of the social and the political.
 Whilst the dominant political and media classes assert their intention to listen to silenced voices, their proposed solutions often appear defensive, inadequate, divisive, or disingenuous, often focused more on controlling the way the marginalised speak rather than the ideas that they voice.
 There is now a proliferation of claims to “listen to” and “speak for” sections of society who represent a “pure” authentic public for populists and, ultimately, to avenge their grievances against fabricated enemies (whether immigrants, anti-racist and decolonising activists, Muslims, trans people, etc.).
 These othered voices are often not silenced but decontextualised and misrepresented for parts of society whose anger has become a political weapon.
 As Kate Lacey argues in her piece for this issue, this is a consequence of listening being constructed as secondary, as a response to the primacy of voice.
 It is exemplified by the ‘‘listening exercises” favoured by politicians which predetermine which responses will be taken into consideration and which will not or the social media debates which are frequently dominated by the loudest and most polemical views.
 These orchestrated, exclusionary listening practices, Sarah Amsler argues, fundamentally originate from, internalize, and reproduce the “modern/colonial sensorium,” a mode of relating to the living world that is rooted in and perpetuates violence and the separation of human beings from one another and from the earth.

-In short, we recall that a capacity for speech has been understood as foundational for political life, at least since Aristotle, whilst recognising that the political configuration of voicing and listening to which this gives rise has reached an impasse.
+In short, we recall that a capacity for speech has been understood as foundational for political life ("vote" derives from "voice", as Lacey reminded us), at least since Aristotle, whilst recognising that the political configuration of voicing and listening to which this gives rise has reached an impasse.
 For alternatives, we turned to artists, activists, performers, and researchers offering different histories, theories, possibilities, and practices of voicing and listening.
 We wanted to learn from performance-makers, performance poets, movements, and campaigns that have created spaces for unheard or marginalised voices and that do not privilege representation – either in the sense of speaking or listening on behalf of others or of making language the pre-eminent site of disclosing a world.
 We wanted to consider how techniques such as collective listening and vocal-spatial resistance (Western) might disturb naturalised habits of communication through which power determines and mediates the public sphere.